Mhow: Government and politics

 Mhow has one seat in the State Legislative Assembly (the Vidhan Sabha).
 The first elected MLA (Member of Legislative Assembly) was R.C.
 Jall (Indian National Congress) who belonged to the Parsi community.

 Since 2008, the MLA from Mhow is Kailash Vijayvargiya of the BJP who was the Urban Administration Minister in the cabinet of Chief Minister Shivraj Singh Chouhan.
 Previous MLA: Antar Singh Darbar of the Indian National Congress.

 Until 2009, Mhow Tehsil was part of the Indore Lok Sabha constituency.
 Under the delimitation exercise carried out all over the nation, Mhow is now in the Dhar Parliamentary constituency though it continues to be in Indore district for administrative purposes.
 Present Member of Parliament for Mhow is the Dhar MP Chhatar Singh Darbar of the BJP.

 Mhow (and the rest of MP) went to the polls on Monday 25 November 2013.
 Mhow recorded what could well be its highest ever turnout in a Vidhan Sabha election - 78.11%.
 Total number of voters 220,553.
 As per Mhow Control Room: Men constitute 79.34% and Women 76.76% with Overall - 78.11%.

 On 8 December 2013 Kailash Vijayvargiya of the BJP was declared the winner from Mhow Vidhan Sabha constituency.
 He defeated Antar Singh Darbar of the Indian National Congress.

 On 11 December 2018 Usha Thakur of the BJP was declared the winner from Mhow Vidhan Sabha constituency.
 She defeated Antar Singh Darbar of the Indian National Congress.

-Rajendra Harshwal was the first vice chairman of MHOW cantonment for BJP.
-Then also became a state minister (vice chairman) of Madhya Pradesh forest development corporation in Government of Madhya Pradesh in 2003.
+Rajendra harshwal was the first vice chairman of MHOW cantonment for Bharatiya Janata Party,BJP.
+In 1999, he became the first leader from Mhow to be elected as district president of the Bharatiya Janata Yuva Morcha,Indore.
+He has served three terms as a state minister in the Government of Madhya Pradesh.